Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/Momentum.md

 When your momentum is less than 0, and it matches the value of your action die, you must cancel your action die.
 You still check the success of your move by comparing your stat plus your adds to the challenge dice, but you won’t have your action die to help you.

 ## Minimum Momentum
 Your momentum cannot drop lower than -6.
 This is your minimum momentum.
-If a move tells you to lower your momentum, and your momentum is already at its minimum, you will instead make the Face a Setback move (page 97).
+If a move tells you to lower your momentum, and your momentum is already at its minimum, you will instead make the [[Face a Setback]] move.
 As a result of this move, you reduce your health, spirit, or supply (or some combination thereof) by that amount, or undermine your progress in a current quest, journey, or fight.

-Make moves such as Secure an Advantage (page 61) to increase your momentum.
+Make moves such as [[Secure an Advantage]] to increase your momentum.

 ## Max Momentum
 Your max momentum starts at +10, and is reduced by 1 for every marked debility.
 There’s a spot on your character sheet to record this value.
 You can’t increase momentum over your max.
 If you are at your max and a move gives you an option to increase your momentum, you can’t take that benefit.